As a business owner, you’re juggling a lot of day-to-day to tasks and may not have time come up with ideas for your next email or promotion.

 Everyone knows a mom who deserves some recognition.
 And no matter what kind of business you have, you can pay tribute to, or celebrate moms everywhere.
 You can do a “Bring Your Mom In” special or a “Moms get a special percent off” deal.
 Arts and crafts retailer Michaels held a Mother’s Day crafting event.

 A recap of the year

 May might seem like an unexpected time to send a “Year in Review” email, but this kind of promotion can get lost in the holiday hubbub.
 Instead, send one out in May and invite customers to a friends-and-family sale in honor of all your company has accomplished this year.
-Retailers like Sears use this kind of promotion a lot, but it can be effective for a small business too.
+Big box retailers use this kind of promotion a lot, but it can be effective for a small business too.

 Ah, warm weather is arriving (unless you’re in the Southern Hemisphere of course).
 Use this seasonal change to propel your email marketing this month.

 Include a list of local trails in the June edition of your company’s newsletter to celebrate National Trails Day, which is June 7.
 Remember, customers appreciate helpful, usable content, and a newsletter is a good place for it.

 Send a summer discount code

 Summer is a terrific time to give your customers a little incentive to buy.
 Menswear company Bonobos encouraged its customers to stock up on summer essentials and offered a discount.
 Don’t forget to create a clear call to action in your email.

 Send an email that not only welcomes the warm weather but also welcomes new customers, too.
 If a customer has bought a new product or signed up for a new service in the past six months, applaud their actions with a well-crafted welcome email.